jfloff/docker-lineageos/README.md

 Note that we ran `lineageos init build` which is our custom script that is used to help init, sync and build LineageOS form within the container.
 Check `lineageos` script details below.

 **If your device doesn't have an env configuration available in the [`device-config`](device-config/) folder, you have to build a custom device configuration.
-We show how you build your own configuration below**.
+We show how you [build your own configuration below](#building-a-custom-device-configuration)**.

 Here is a list of devices that have configuration files available (check [`device-config`](device-config/) folder):
 - `klte`
 - `kltevzw`

 _**Feel free to open a PR to submit another device configuration.**_

+## `lineageos` script
+Inside the container there is script, called [`lineageos`](lineageos), that's used to automate most of the commands needed to init, sync and build LineageOS.
+Let's go go over each option:
+- `-c|--clean`: Removes all the repo files (cache included)
+- `i|init`: Initializes the repository making it ready to build LineageOS.
+In this step we init the repo and sync it.
+We also download the device's proprietary blobs, the user's extra files, and enable caching.
+- `b|build`: Builds LineageOS!
+- `s|sync`: Forces sync of the LineageOS repo sync and (if set) of the device's proprietary blobs repo
+- `all`: Shortcut for performing `lineageos init build`

+Remember you can compose multiple instructions, for example, for a completly clean build you can run `lineageos all --clean` (or `lineageos -c init build`).

 ## Building a custom device configuration